THE ANTS OF THE WORLD PROJECT

 Picture

-Mark Draper is a science and environmental communication student at the University of Utah, with a passion for anything involving the outdoors and cameras.
+Mark Draper was a science and environmental communication student at the University of Utah, with a passion for anything involving the outdoors and cameras.
 Draper created this website and managed the twitter account from 2020 - 2021.

 Home About